riak-synrc/pbkdf2/share/sphinx-docs/api/database.rst

     ]

-You can optionally delete documents during a bulk update by adding the ``_deleted`` field with a value of ``true`` to each docment ID/revision combination within the submitted JSON structure.
+You can optionally delete documents during a bulk update by adding the ``_deleted`` field with a value of ``true`` to each document ID/revision combination within the submitted JSON structure.

 The return type from a bulk insertion will be 201, with the content of the returned structure indicating specific success or otherwise messages on a per-document basis.

-The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see ? for more information.
-Conflicts and validation errors when updating documents in bulk must be handled separately; see ?.
+The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`bulk-semantics` for more information.
+Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`bulk-validation`.

+.. _bulk-semantics:

 Bulk Documents Transaction Semantics
 ------------------------------------